PRotondo/protondo.github.io/index.md

 I did my PhD studies in Informatics at [IRIF][irif], under the co-direction of [Valérie Berthé][valerie], Alfredo Viola (Universidad de la República, Uruguay) and [Brigitte Vallée][brigitte] (GREYC, Université de Caen).
 The manuscript is available <a href="https://www.irif.fr/_media/users/rotondo/these-rotondo.pdf" rel="nofollow">here</a>.

 I work at the interface between Computer Science and Mathematics, in various topics in data structures and algorithms, that are linked by the presence of randomness in the models.
-See section <a href="/research/">research</a> for more
+See section <a href="/research/">research</a> for more.